MicrosoftDocs/altspace-vr/altspace-vr/getting-started/roles.md

 ---
 title: Roles in events, worlds, groups, and in AltspaceVR
-description: Learn about the different roles available in AltspaceVR events, worlds and groups.
+description: Learn about the different roles available in AltspaceVR events, worlds, and groups.
 author: hferrone
 ms.author: v-hferrone
 ms.date: 02/10/2021